This post may contain affiliate links. Please read our disclosure policy.

 How To Bake Sweet Potato Fries

-These step-by-step photos and instructions will guide you through baking a small batch of sweet potato fries.
+These photos and instructions will guide you through baking a small batch of sweet potato fries.
 For ingredient amounts and full details, see the recipe card below.

 Expert Tips